 The Authority developed the Wastewater Emergency Spill Response Plan (WSERP) to insure a prompt and appropriate response to any spill, release, or diversion of wastewater from the CCWA sanitary sewer collection system.
 The WSERP is designed to set basic strategic guidelines for Authority personnel and/or authorized representatives to mobilize persons, materials, tools and equipment in order to prevent, correct, or repair any condition that has the potential to cause or contribute to a sanitary sewer overflow.
-The WSERP was originally drafted in 2001, and was upgraded in May 2016.
+The WSERP was originally drafted in 2001, and was upgraded in January 2017.
+Conveyance crews were trained on the updates on February 1st, 2017.
 The document is reviewed yearly or as needed by the Environmental Compliance Specialist to assure it is current.